5 Ways to Attract More Dental Patients While You’re at Starbucks (or Almost Anywhere Else)

 Engage with your social media audience.

 Post something on your Facebook page, fire off a tweet, or put a fresh image up on Instagram.
+(Suggestions for places to get high quality, relevant images are listed in this dental blog guide.)

 Don’t have anything handy that’s related to your dental practice?
 Visit dental news aggregators like MedicalNewsToday or ScienceDaily and choose an article you think would interest your current patients.
 Then share it on Facebook with a short note of why you think it’s interesting.